7 Financial Planning Myths - BUSTED: Here's what you got wrong about financial planning

 There is a myriad of myths floating around on financial planning and we have gathered a handful of statements we often hear from people.

-To set the record straight and debunk major myths, we have packed this blog with some eye-opening insights and information.
+To set the record straight and debunk major misconceptions about finance, we have packed this blog with some eye-opening insights and information.

 Financial Planning has often become confused, misconstrued, and mistaken for almost everything except what it truly stands for.

 There are all kinds of people.

 Those who endorse financial planning as well as those who don't.